Olgas Up Close Travel Northern Territory

-How to Live Work and Play in the Northern Territory
+Live Work and Play in the Northern Territory Travel Guide

 The Northern Territory is known for its big rocks, red dirt, billabongs and waterfalls, big towns of Darwin and Alice Springs, crocodiles and indigenous culture.
-There is so much to see and do from the lush, tropical north often called the ’Top End’ to the desert outback in central Australia often called the ‘red Centre’.
-Find out how you can visit the Northern Territory from my blog posts.
+There is so much to see and do from the lush, tropical north often called the ’Top End’ to the desert outback in central Australia often called the ‘Red Centre’.
+Find out how you can visit the Northern Territory from my blog posts on my Northern Territory travel guide page.
 But first, some facts about the Northern Territory.

 About the NT